alexanderkrauck/kim/README.md

 ## 📝 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under a Custom License - see the [LICENSE](LICENSE) file for details.

+**Summary**: Personal and internal business use permitted.
+Commercial use, resale, or redistribution requires explicit written permission from Alexander Krauck.

 ## 🎉 What's Included